GabrielH-02/Harmony-Haven-Hotels/README.md

 ### Validator Testing
 * HTML
   - There were errors, however, they have since been checked and adjusted.
 However, now there are no errors on any of the pages of the site when passing through the official [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fcode-institute-org.github.io%2Flove-running-2.0%2Findex.html)

 * CSS
   - There were errors, however, they have since been checked and adjusted.
 However, now there are no errors on any of the pages of the site when passing through the official[(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fvalidator.w3.org%2Fnu%2F%3Fdoc%3Dhttps%253A%252F%252Fcode-institute-org.github.io%252Flove-running-2.0%252Findex.html&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en#css)

+* Accessibility
-Accessibility: I have tested all the pages of the site to dev tools with Lighthouse, the font and colour contrast are all appropriate.
+  - I have tested all the pages of the site to dev tools with Lighthouse, the font and colour contrast are all appropriate.
 All three pages got an accessibility source of 95%.

 ### Bugs